 Q: My radiotherapy was due to start next week but has been cancelled.
 Will I still be able to have it soon?

-A: It depends on how long before the pandemic subsides, which we know isn’t a clear answer.
-There is a window of time once someone has been diagnosed with cancer when having radiotherapy can be useful, and helps to treat their disease.
+A: There is a window of time once someone has been diagnosed with cancer when having radiotherapy can be useful, and helps to treat their disease.
 After a certain period of time, the radiotherapy is less effective and unlikely to be a useful part of your treatment.
 As the Covid-19 situation evolves and radiotherapy resources are reinstated (if cancelled in first place) your case will be reevaluated to see if radiotherapy will be of benefit to you.
 Hearing that your planned radiotherapy treatment is being cancelled can be a very distressing experience, and we want to support you through this.
 Please phone Ask Eve if you want to seek advice or simply just vent to someone.

 Q: I’m in the middle of my radiotherapy.
 Will I be able to finish it?

 A: Yes, radiotherapy will not be cancelled once the schedule has started, unless you become infected by coronavirus.
 If you have almost finished your treatment and become infected with coronavirus but are not seriously unwell, the necessary precautions will be taken and if possible, you can complete your treatment.
 Regardless of your Covid-19 status, the radiotherapy schedule may be adapted to get you through your treatment quicker, meaning fewer trips to hospital.

 Q: If I have to stop my radiotherapy because I am poorly with corona, when can I carry on?